STRESS: YOUR ENEMY OR FRIEND?

 In nearly every situation our response to helping players deal with stress is to try to teach players how to avoid stress.
 But stress is an inherent part of our game.

 I've had players with rituals (read superstitions) about wearing the same pair of shorts for every match.
-The problem arises of course when they keep winning (proof the shorts are indeed lucky?), and the same unwashed shorts are being used for the 5th match in a row!
+The problem arises, of course, when they keep winning (proof the shorts are indeed lucky?), and the same unwashed shorts are being used for the 5th match in a row!

-He felt stress was the enemy and at the crucial moments of the point stress needed to be avoided for the winning passing shot, mid-court forehand, or cross-court winner to be successful.
+He felt stress was the enemy, and at the crucial moments of the point, stress needed to be avoided for the winning passing shot, mid-court forehand, or cross-court winner to be successful.

-He felt stress was the enemy and at the crucial moments of the point stress needed to be avoided for the winning passing shot, mid-court forehand, or cross-court winner to be successful.
+He felt stress was the enemy, and at the crucial moments of the point, stress needed to be avoided for the winning passing shot, mid-court forehand, or cross-court winner to be successful.

 Here are the key changes I asked him to make mentally regarding stress in matches: